 Leading up to the second film were coming attractions including Gremlins, Don’t Open Till Christmas, and Silent Night Bloody Night.
 All hand selected to prepare the audience for Black Christmas(1974).
 This film starring John Saxon of A Nightmare on Elm Street fame, was a refreshing unexpected choice.
 Bob Clark, the director of Black Christmas, also helmed another yuletide classic: A Christmas Story.
 While this film has plenty of shapely legs, they aren’t in the form of lamps.
 Black Christmas is an obscure sorority house slasher film that was tailor made for Drive In viewing.
 The scenes are bookended by images of an early victim, plastic bag over her head seated in a rocking chair.
 A young girl dressed as this character sat patient as a saint in the snack bar; placing a plastic bag over her head every time some jeering fan asked for a selfie.

 Well after midnight you begin to jump at figures walking past your foggy vehicle windows.
 Patrons on their way to and from the snack bar and restrooms.
 The unsetting trailers for Slumber Party Massacre, The Mutalator, and Silent Madness pave the way for our third feature: Madman.
 At this point in the evening my companion and I began to participate in some classic drive in traditions, so regrettably this author has little to say about the film as I didn’t pay much attention.
-The windows were so cloudy that trying to watch Madman would have been an exercise in futility.
+The windows were so cloudy at this point that trying to watch Madman would have been an exercise in futility.
 Sadly we didn’t stay for the last film.
 Unable to procure a tent at the last minute, and not wanting to sleep in the car, we left just after the third film.
 Behind us lay countless vehicles, RVs and teepees awaiting the start of Trick or Treat starring heavy metal stars like Ozzy Osbourne and Gene Simmons.

 On the 45 minute drive home, I couldn’t help but wonder what the morning would look like.
 A grand exodus of horror freaks driving out of their coveted spots.
 The depression thick in the air, everyone distraught in the knowledge that their weekend of fun in a veritable time machine is now over.
 The next event won’t come until the end of the season, just before October.
 Five months is an awful long time to wait.
 I plan to be in attendance, and when that time comes, I’ll definitely have a tent.